sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

 [ACCORDION-BEGIN [Step 2: ](Create Environment Variable)]

 Business projects usually need to use parameters and variable at runtime.
-These variables are usually saved in their runtime landscapes e.g., Dev, Test or Production environments.
-In this case, you will need to maintain an environment variable that will contain the file full path of the excel file used in the automation.
+These variables are usually saved in their runtime landscapes for example Dev, Test or Production environments.
+In this case, you will need to maintain an environment variable that will contain the file full path of the Excel file used in the automation.

 > Environment Variables allow you to reuse certain information for a given environment.
 You use environment variables to pass parameters to automations.